mahalisyarifuddin/OpenDensityTool/README.md

-# Typographic Density Tool
+# OpenDensityTool
 Typography, quantified.

-## Introduction
+## OpenDensityTool
-Typographic Density Tool is a single‑file, browser‑based utility for visualizing and comparing how letterforms occupy space.
+OpenDensityTool is a single‑file, browser‑based utility for visualizing and comparing how letterforms occupy space.
 It overlays two fonts (cyan and magenta), plots a per‑scanline "ink" density graph, and reports useful vertical metrics so you can judge alignment and texture across scripts.

 This project is inspired by:
 - "Typeface design beyond a single script" by Typotheque: https://www.typotheque.com/articles/typeface-design-beyond-a-single-script